2003 standoff in Abbeville, South Carolina: The standoff

 The bullet that struck Ouzts did so in the back near his spine and right shoulder blade, traveling across the body at an angle — from right to left — hitting his liver and passing through his heart.
 Death was nearly instantaneous.
 Wilson was hit just inside his protective vest, on his left side near his left armpit and left pectoral muscle.
 "It was a rather large, irregular wound," Woodard said.
-The bullet traveled through Wilson, striking his aorta artery and breaking his backbone.
+The bullet traveled through Wilson, striking his aorta and breaking his backbone.
 According to testimony, following the gunshot, Wilson would have immediately lost all feeling below the wound and died shortly after that from trauma to the aorta and severe blood loss.
 He would have lost consciousness almost immediately after the gunshot wound was inflicted.
 Woodard also testified that Wilson’s left arm was raised when he was shot.
-This evidence suggested Wilson could have been knocking on the door when the bullet hit him;— among other possible scenarios that were offered later in cross-examination by the defense.
+This evidence suggested Wilson could have been knocking on the door when the bullet hit him.

 At this point, the South Carolina Department of Probation, Parole, and Pardon Service office in Abbeville County received a phone call indicating that an officer had been shot.
 All probation agents in the state of South Carolina are fully certified law enforcement officers, with the same training and arrest powers as all other certified law enforcement officers.
-Probation Agent Phillip Sears and Agent-In-Charge Ed Strickland responded immediately to the scene, not knowing what had transpired on the property.
+Probation Agent Phillip Sears and Agent-In-Charge Ed Strickland responded immediately to the scene, unaware of what had transpired on the property.
 As first responders to the Bixby home, Strickland and Sears canvassed the property and quickly located the body of Constable Ouzts lying on the front lawn.
 The agents summoned reinforcements and established a perimeter around the residence before other law enforcement officers arrived.

-In the meantime, Rita Bixby, from the Abbeville Arms apartment rented by Steven, phoned the South Carolina Attorney General's office, leaving the following message with a secretary: "...this is Rita Bixby, and I live at 4 Union Church Road...I've talked to you before, and they have; the state has decided they were going to come in and take our property.
+In the meantime, Rita Bixby was at Steven's Abbeville Arms apartment.
+She phoned the South Carolina Attorney General's office, leaving the following message with a secretary: "...this is Rita Bixby, and I live at 4 Union Church Road...I've talked to you before, and they have; the state has decided they were going to come in and take our property.
 My husband and my son are there and there is a shootout going on because they're not going to take our land.
 No one has approached us and asked us if they could negotiate or anything.
 They just simply came onto our land and started taking it and there is a shootout there."
 Rita then effectively took the entire apartment complex and its surroundings hostage, threatening to randomly shoot bystanders if the police harmed either her husband or her son.
-At the apartment, Rita had her son Dennis with her.
+Rita's son Dennis was with her at the apartment.